junxit/us-congress-bills-115/bill.md

 ## § 4.
 Designation of local coordinating entity

 - **(a)** *Local coordinating entity* The Susquehanna Heritage Corporation, a nonprofit organization established under the laws of the State, shall be the local coordinating entity for the Heritage Area.
-- **(b)** *Authorities of local coordinating entity* The local coordinating entity may, for purposes of preparing and implementing the management plan, use Federal funds made available under this Act—
+- **(b)** *Authorities of local coordinating entity* The local coordinating entity may, for purposes of preparing and implementing the management plan—
-  - **(1)** to prepare reports, studies, interpretive exhibits and programs, historic preservation projects, and other activities recommended in the management plan for the Heritage Area;
+  - **(1)** prepare reports, studies, interpretive exhibits and programs, historic preservation projects, and other activities recommended in the management plan for the Heritage Area;
-  - **(2)** to make grants to the State, political subdivisions of the State, nonprofit organizations, and other persons;
+  - **(2)** make grants to the State, political subdivisions of the State, nonprofit organizations, and other persons;
-  - **(3)** to enter into cooperative agreements with the State, political subdivisions of the State, nonprofit organizations, and other organizations;
+  - **(3)** enter into cooperative agreements with the State, political subdivisions of the State, nonprofit organizations, and other organizations;
-  - **(4)** to hire and compensate staff;
+  - **(4)** hire and compensate staff;
-  - **(5)** to obtain funds or services from any source, including funds and services provided under any other Federal program or law; and
+  - **(5)** obtain funds or services from any source, including funds and services provided under any Federal program or law, in which case the Federal share of the cost of any activity carried out using Federal funds shall not be more than 50 percent; and
   - **(6)** to contract for goods and services.
 - **(c)** *Duties of local coordinating entity* To further the purposes of the Heritage Area, the local coordinating entity shall—
   - **(1)** prepare a management plan for the Heritage Area in accordance with section 5;